-American Express, Chase and Capital One feature industry-leading websites where you can track your rewards balances and claim your rebates.
+American Express (American Express is a CardRatings.com advertiser), Chase and Capital One feature industry-leading websites where you can track your rewards balances and claim your rebates.
 Capital One and American Express will convert your reward points into statement credits once you've earned $25.
 Chase will let you redeem your points for credits or checks with as little as $20 on the books.

 Of course, credit card companies aren't content to scrape by on their share of interchange fees forever.
 If you miss a monthly minimum payment or if you go over your credit limit, you'll probably forfeit your reward credit along with your low APR and your high credit score.
 Therefore, it's wise to follow a few precautionary steps when using cash back credit cards:

 Monitor your transactions on your lender's website.
 Report any problem charges quickly, so you can prevent identity theft without losing the use of your favorite card.